 You’re having the same discussions over and over againDevelopers will often tell you they abide by the principle of DRY — Don’t Repeat Yourself.
 This keeps their code clean, and free of redundancies.
 Pattern libraries can help product teams follow this principle as well.
 By the time we were a few months into building our app, my team was feeling a sense of deja-vu when discussing our designs.
 What pattern do we use for opening a modal again?
 What should the text field look like on this page?
 A shared pattern can help avoid these cyclical discussions.
 Now, when the question of what pattern to use comes up, we have a reliable point of reference.

+Your team is referring to the same patterns by five different names“Let’s use the modal that fades as it shoots up and has a typeahead search field.”
 Yes, I said this in a meeting.
 No joke.
 This was one of those moments when the stark realization of our need for a pattern library set in.
 Pattern libraries can help create a common language across your team, and departments.
 When you say “frying pan”, you can assume I have the appropriate image in my head.
 In the same way, you could say “Modal List Picker” and your team will know exactly what you’re talking about.

 Small inconsistencies are mountingIt’s an unfortunate reality, but your app will have a few tiny fissures at the start.
 An outcast font here, some renegade margins there.
 That’s OK.
 You’re still figuring things out.
 Over time, though, these tiny fissures begin to add up to more serious cracks in the user experience.
 Your app may start to feel unpolished, asymmetrical.
 Malcolm Gladwell once wrote how people can detect fraudulent art within seconds.
 You don’t want to risk your users writing off your app in the same, unconscious manner.
 The process of creating pattern library can help your team focus on identifying and fixing these inconsistencies before they get out of hand.

 New teams are working on the productDuring the initial stages of a new product, it’s common for a small team to take complete ownership.
 This keeps everyone focused, so they’re able to react to customer needs and insights as fast as possible.
 As the product grows, the amount of teams and contributors will grow as well.
 Without pattern documentation, new teams may rekindle the pattern debates you thought were over.

 A pattern library can help in communicating the what, how and why behind your patterns to new teams and stakeholders.
 It’s best to remember that pattern libraries are tools, not dogma.
 Yet, if you’re designing a product, you’ll feel the guilt.
 You’ll worry you’ve ignored practical advice and have let your team down.
 That’s OK.
 It’s more important to take some big leaps of faith, watch your ideas fail, and keep on learning and iterating.
 You’ll build a pattern library someday, don’t worry.
 The time will come when you can’t ignore strain.
 Best of all, it won’t feel like an obligation.
-It’ll feel like an epiphany. [– This article was originally posted on Medium.
-Republished with the author’s permission. –]
+It’ll feel like an epiphany. [-- This article was originally posted on Medium.
+Republished with the author’s permission. --]